Paweł Chrupałła

-Paweł Chrupałła (born 16 March 2003 in Szprotawa) is a professional footballer who plays as a forward for Polish club Wisła Płock, on loan from Rosenborg.
-Born in Poland, he has represented both Poland and Norway as a youth international.
+Paweł Chrupałła (born 16 March 2003) is a professional footballer who plays as a winger for Superettan club Helsingborgs IF, on loan from Halmstad.
+Born in Poland, he has represented both his country of birth and Norway as a youth international.

 Club career

 Chrupałła joined Rosenborg's academy from Fredrikstad ahead of the 2020 season.
 At the end of the year, he signed his first professional contract.

 In the second half of 2021, Chrupałła was loaned out to first division team Stjørdals-Blink for the remainder of the season.
 However, after appearing in just one fixture, an injury prevented him from playing more.

 Chrupałła made his Rosenborg debut in June 2022, when he came on against Levanger in the Norwegian Cup.
 A few days later, he made his league debut, coming on against Kristiansund.

 On 23 July 2022, Chrupałła scored his first goal for Rosenborg on a free kick in a league match against Tromsø.

 In August 2022, he was sent out on loan to Kristiansund until the end of 2023.

 On 23 December 2022, Chrupałła was loaned out again, joining Polish Ekstraklasa club Wisła Płock beginning on 1 January 2023 until the end of the year, with an option to make the move permanent.

+On 11 May 2024, he joined Sarpsborg 08 on loan.
+He made his debut the following day as a second-half substitute in a 4–1 loss to Sandefjord.
+In his second appearance, in a 1–7 home defeat to HamKam on 16 May, Chrupałła scored his first goal for the club.
+He followed that up by recording a goal and an assist in a 2–4 away win over Molde on 20 May.

+After returning to Rosenborg, he left the club at the end of his contract in December 2024.'

+On 7 January 2025, Chrupałła joined Swedish top-tier side Halmstad.

+On 29 August 2025, he was sent on loan to Helsingborgs IF for the rest of the season with an option to buy.